commfish/BSAI_crab_assessments/SMBKC/smbkc_18a/model_5/README.md

-# Model with higher weightings on the survies
+# Model with higher weightings on the survies "Fit Survey"
 From Andre with projection options available.
 Similar to last year's model 5 but with updates to gmacs.tpl